cozy/cozy-emails/README.md

 ### Frontend

 Test suite is based on CasperJS.
-So you need to additional tools to run it:
+Test data are loaded by cozy-fixtures.So you need to additional tools to run it:

     sudo apt-get install phantomjs
-    sudo npm install casperjs -g # version >= 1.1 is required.
+    sudo npm install casperjs -g # version >= 1.1 is required. sudo npm install cozy-fixtures -g

     cd client/tests/casper
     npm run-script client-test

+That last command set an environment variable `COZY_URL`.

 ### Backend